Introduction and Score Preparation

 I have a simple three-color system for marking up scores: tempos in purple, cues in green, and notes from the booth in blue.
 The colors are not important, any three will do.

 I look for tempo markings first.
 If they are not above the string section I will mark them there as well as highlighting them on the top of the score.
 For tempo changes I mark them as + or – in bpm.
 For example +3 would mean we get faster by three beats per minute.
 This is a much better system than saying ‘slightly faster’, as I have no idea how much ‘slightly’ is.
 If free clicks (the count-off to the start of recording) are not marked already, I will also decide those.
-A general rule: below 80 bpm, four free is enough, above use eight.
+A general rule: below 85 bpm, four free is enough; above use eight.
 Going into 3/4 I use six free unless the tempo is very slow.
-Going into irregular times like 5/4 or 7/8 I use four or eight as they are easy to feel.
+If we are going into a groove or riff in something like 5/4 or 7/8, I will have a bar or 2 in that meter.
+However if that time signature is just because the music needed to fit that space and it is not really ‘in’ that meter, I will just use 4 or 8 depending on tempo, as it is much easier to feel.
 You need enough time for the players to get ready and absorb the tempo.
 Too short and someone will miss the entry, or you will have a noise just before the music starts as players scramble to get their instruments up.
-Too long, and frustrated players will not get ready soon enough, and then there will be noise when they do!
+Too long, and frustrated players will not get ready soon enough, and then there will be noise when they do anyway!

 The horns and low brass will come off on 4 at the end of bar 25 in order to breathe before 26.
 The trumpets will not end early, as they do not play in 26.
-I will need to tell the trumpets to add a comma to the end of the bar so they end at the same time as the others.
+I will need to tell the trumpets to add a comma to the end of the bar so they end at the same time as the others if they don’t hear what the others do after the first take.
+If we do stop there I will have to decide if I want all of them to put the comma as if there were playing on, or go to the bar line.
+If I say nothing, they will go to the barline.
+Bar 26 will have more impact if there is a little gap before it, whether we need it or not, so I will most likely have them add the comma.

 Violin I has to cross from the E string to the G string.
 They will end the Bb early in order to get to the G string for the beginning of bar 26.
 The top part of Violin II also has to cross strings; however, the bigger problem here is that going from a tremolo to a motor rhythm is impossible to do in perfect time without leaving a gap.
 There is no way that this will be tight unless they end the tremolo at least a whole beat early, and even then it is very hard to pull off.
 Viola will also break between bars 25 and 26 as they ‘charge’ the bow for the marcato.

 With a beat rest none of the above would be a problem, and if this were a concert piece that would naturally happen and no one would notice.
-But in the studio we might have tracks to line up with and synths that do not breathe.
+But in the studio we might have tracks to line up with and synths that do not naturally breathe.
 The picture may require us to sustain to the barline, or the composer and director may want the live session to follow the sound of the mockup, so these things become issues.
 The solution in this case is to cheat and do a pickup from bar 26.
+Also note that sonically we are used to hearing the brass ‘throw the note out’, take their breath, and then play, making a bit longer gap than the strings might do or need.
+In the big picture you will not notice this.

-Next, in green, I mark major entrances I would like to cue.
+I mark major entrances I would like to cue in green or more recently I have been using an orange highlighter.
 Players in our sessions tend not to get lost, and since they are sight reading most of the time, their heads are often buried in their parts.
-Despite all that, if you can cue a player before a solo or big entry it is still good.
-If the entry is in the woods or the brass, I draw an arrow from the strings as that is where my eyes are most of the time.
+Despite all that, if you can cue a player before a solo or big entry it is beneficial.
+If the entry is in the woods or the brass, I might draw an arrow from the strings as that is where my eyes are most of the time.
+I will also look at phrases.
+If there is an obvious four bar phrasing going on, I will write a big ‘4’ in the middle of the phrase so I know I can look around the room for four bars.
+Same for six or eight etc. The more I look at the players, the more they look at me.
+If your head in buried in the score and never look up, the players will not feel much need to really ‘look’ at you.
+They can see the beat peripherally.

 By now the players are arriving, so I will say hello to my friends and try to make it around to meet anyone new.
-Then I will grab my pens and scores and head to the podium and set up my headphones.
+Then I will grab my pens (I have ditched pencils in favor of erasable ink pens, much better and they never break or go blunt) and scores and head to the podium and set up my headphones.
 I use ear canal type headphones.
 I have these just sitting in my ears so I can hear the click and the tracks but can also hear the room naturally.
-I see many people using large, over the ear headphones when they conduct.
+I see most people using large, over the ear headphones when they conduct.
 I do not see the point in this; if you have both ears on, they are uncomfortable, they take you out of the room, and you spend all day taking them on and off.
 If you have only one ear on, they are even more uncomfortable and block out half the room, so you never can tell where a question is coming from.
+They can also create quite a lot of noise, especially when not square on your head.
 I will tell the monitor mixer what I would like in my own headphones, which is usually just click, some harp, woods, and any tracks we may have to play to.

 While I get this set up, the contractor will bring me a list of principals’ names.
 Usually I know them all, but this is invaluable if you do not know the orchestra.
 It is much better to talk to players by name.
 I tend to address sections by the name of the principal too.